2013 Portuguese local elections

 The turnout in these elections was the lowest ever, with 52.6 percent of voters casting their ballot.

+Background

 Electoral system

 All 308 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.

+By-elections (2009–2013)

+During the normal four-year term of local governments, sixteen parishes held a by-election for parish assemblies.
+No municipal council by-elections were held.